tomaskraus/php-includer/README.md

 # PHPIncluder

-A minimalistic PHP library for include/require
+A minimalistic PHP framework for include/require

+**note**: Do not use PHPIncluder in libraries, it may not work as expected...

 ## features